D-brane central charge and Landau-Ginzburg orbifolds: Introduction and summary

 The $h\times h$ matrix $L$ is the matrix of gauge charges of those $h$ chiral matter fields in the GLSM that get a VEV in the Landau-Ginzburg orbifold phase.

 In Section \ref{sec:apps} we work out these various approaches to the D-brane central charge in several examples.
 The first example is the inevitable quintic, where most results can be found in the literature.
 For the quintic we also show that (\ref{formula}) also holds in the geometric phase of $\mathcal{M}_K$.
 Then we move on to two-parameter models.
 In one of the examples we also compute the FJRW invariants.
 To our knowledge, this is the first time such invariants have been computed in a multi-parameter model.
 Furthermore, we consider an example where the Landau-Ginzburg potential is not a Fermat polynomial.
 Finally, we discuss a four-parameter model which has broad sectors -- a case where our methods to compute the central charge do not apply.
 We propose a way around this issue by introducing an alternative formulation where all the moduli are realized in terms of narrow sectors.
 This is the Landau-Ginzburg equivalent of a way to deal with non-torically realized moduli in geometric settings \cite{Berglund:1995gd}, and seems to apply for a well-defined class of examples with broad sectors. \\\\ {\bf Acknowledgements:} We thank Huai-Liang Chang, David Erkinger, Huijun Fan, Kentaro Hori, Hans Jockers, Maximilian Kreuzer, Wolfgang Lerche, Greg Moore, Daniel Pomerleano, Thorsten Schimannek, Yefeng Shen, Dmytro Shklyarov, and Harald Skarke for discussions and comments.
 JK thanks BICMR, CERN, and YMSC for hospitality.
 MR thanks Fields Institute, Caltech and Universidad Andres Bello for hospitality.
 ES thanks CERN and the University of Melbourne for hospitality.
 JK was partially supported by the Austrian Science Fund (FWF): [P30904-N27].
 ES acknowledges support from NSFC grant No. 11431001.
+MR acknowledges support from the National Key Research and Development Program of China, grant No. 2020YFA0713000, and the Research Fund for International Young Scientists, NSFC grant No. 11950410500.